 Microsoft Excel has a Bar chart feature that can be formatted to make an Excel Gantt chart.
 If you need to create and update a Gantt chart for recurring communications to clients and executives, it may be simpler and faster to create it in PowerPoint.

 On this page, you can find each of these two options documented in separate sections.
-First, we will give you step-by-step instructions for making a Gantt chart in Excel by starting with a Bar chart.
-Then, we will also show you how to instantly create an executive Gantt chart in PowerPoint by pasting or importing data from an .xls file.
+First, we will give you step-by-step instructions on how to create a Gantt chart in Excel by starting with a Bar chart.
+Then, we will also show you how to instantly create an executive Gantt chart in PowerPoint by pasting or importing data from an .xlsx file.

 Which tutorial would you like to see?